Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 `DefaultAzureCredential` is appropriate for most applications which will run in the Azure Cloud because it combines common production credentials with development credentials. `DefaultAzureCredential` attempts to authenticate via the following mechanisms in this order, stopping when one succeeds:

+>Note: `DefaultAzureCredential` is intended to simplify getting started with the SDK by handling common
+>scenarios with reasonable default behaviors.
+Developers who want more control or whose scenario
+>isn't served by the default settings should use other credential types.

 ![DefaultAzureCredential authentication flow](https://raw.githubusercontent.com/Azure/azure-sdk-for-python/main/sdk/identity/azure-identity/images/mermaidjs/DefaultAzureCredentialAuthFlow.svg)

 1. **Environment** - `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables "environment variables") and use it to authenticate.